Welcome to Falmouth port, Jamaica!

 The Georgian mansion was restored and transformed into a history museum where you can learn about the island’s history and hear the haunted stories of the White Witch of Rose Hall.

 Rose Hall Great House is located a 20-minute ride from Montego Bay and 20 minutes drive from Falmouth.

 This gorgeous natural attraction is situated 77 km (48 mi) or a 1-hour 20-minute drive from Falmouth port, in the proximity of Ocho Rios.

 Blue Hole features scenic tropical waterfalls with multiple limestone swimming holes where you can swim, cliff dive, rope swing, and hike to the secret waterfalls through the lush rainforest.

-Alternatively known as Cool Blue Hole, it is located in Cascade St Mary, and is not to be confused with Blue Hall Thatch Hill (on Thatch Hill Road).
+Alternatively known as Cool Blue Hole, it is located in Cascade St Mary on Cascade Road, and is not to be confused with Blue Hole Thatch Hill (on Thatch Hill Road).

 9. Bob Marley Experience